Q&A with Julia Brough about Death Doulas

 MFH: You refer to yourself as an emotional human being, does that work to your favor in this work?

-The work that you're doing is showing up and saying, “Okay, we're going to sit in this space.
-We're going to talk about this, and you're going to get to the next point.”
-Everyone brings their own experiences.
-But you arrive at a place where there is peace at the end, whatever that looks like.
+The work that a doula is doing is showing up and saying, “Okay, we're going to sit in this space.
+We're going to talk about this, if you want to talk, and you're going to get to whatever that next point is.”

 MFH: So, walk me through what you're offering a family.
 Are you coming in weeks before a terminal diagnosis is given?

-I have an end-of-life planner.
-It says “I'm dead.
+You can start with working on an end-of-life planner!
+I have one that is titled, “I'm dead.
 Now what?”
-In it you have your passwords, you have who you want to be called upon death, which I love because I'm like, “Oh my God, all my best friends.”
+In it you have your passwords, you have who you want to be called upon death, which I love because I'm like, “Oh my gosh all my best friends.”
 And then there's also a document that we love to promote which is called Five Wishes and that is acknowledged in Rhode Island as your end-of-life document.
 There's like a whole bunch of things in there that you can circle.
-I've gone through it with my mom in pencil, and I just kind of reiterate to people that you can go through and change that at any point.
-So that end-of-life planning can start very early.
+I've gone through it with my mom in pencil, and I just kind of reiterate to people that you can go through and change these documents at any point, as life evolves.
+This will help your end-of-life planning to start early and not be left for the last minute when things get very tied up in immense grief.

-Then when there is kind of a timeline due to a diagnosis, working with that client to understand what they want their days to look like, if there are any efforts that they want to get done, whether it be finishing a book that they had started, and maybe they want to ask a family member if they would be interested in working with them, or the doula can work with them to operate, say, a computer or, record and type.
+Then when there is a timeline due to a diagnosis, working with that client to understand what they want their days to look like, if there are any efforts that they want to get such as recording your life's story, finishing a project that may be half complete, or combing through belongings to give them to friends and family - to name a few.

-So definitely talking about different resources that would benefit what their wishes are.
-I'm working with them to understand their body disposition options, because there are options that are not legalized yet in Rhode Island that they can take advantage of elsewhere, whether it be aquamation or human composting.
+I'm working with them to understand their body disposition options, because there are options that are not legalized yet in Rhode Island that they can take advantage of elsewhere, whether it be water cremation (aquamation) or human composting (natural organic reduction) or a natural burial verses a green burial.

-We have some folks in our organization that are beginning to work with someone that goes through Swedish death cleaning: the practice of going through all of your belongings.
-Who do you want in your life to get this this piece?
-Or does something need to be donated?
-So, you're doing all of that legwork.
 Doulas can help in so many different ways, and it really comes down to what that person's life looks like and what they need and you're kind of tailoring it for them.
-It's pretty customizable.

 MFH: Once someone has died, does the work of the doula continue after that?